IFrame Video Setup (type 2)

 IFrame video code

+This support page is only for templates with video IFrames (type 2).
+See the sidebar links on this page for other video types.
 Inside your template "videos" folder you will see 8 .js files, 8 .htm pages, 5 .jpg images and 8 video files.

-Overview: About the Code
+Overview: About the code

 Images and video files you will need to edit for the IFrame video can be found in the "videos" folder.
 The page that has the embedded IFrame is named "video.htm".
 When you open the "video.htm" you are actually seeing the "video_frame.htm" embedded inside the "video.htm" page.
 So you are really seeing 2 HTML pages at one time.
 The page you will want to edit to change the text for each video description, or to add more videos is named "video_frame.htm".

-How the IFrame works:
+How the IFrame works

 In your main template folder you should see a file named "video.htm".
 This is the page that includes only the frame code.
 You will not need to edit this page.
 This page includes an "embedded" HTML page named "video_frame.htm".
 The "video_frame.htm" includes the text, media select links and images you are seeing on the "video.htm".